wlsf82/protractor-helper/README.md

 ## Available helpers

-Below is the list of all available helpers available in this library:
+Below is the list of all available helpers in this library:

 - `getBodyElementFromCurrentBrowserOrBrowserInstance`